 The school has children with a range of disabilities which include moderate, specific and complex learning disabilities alongside a high proportion of pupils with ASD.
-We have a small number of pupils and parents who have a hearing impairment and significant medical needs.
-Although we do not currently have known wheelchair-dependent people using our site, our site is used by some small community groups.
-We will continue to look at ways to make it more wheelchair-friendly.
+Although we do not currently have known wheelchair-dependent people using our site, our school is used by some small community groups.
+We will continue to look at ways to make our site wheelchair-friendly.